devleaks/golfleague/common/docs/guide/Index.md

 There are three types of «  competitions » to organise your league:

-1. Matches
+1. Rounds

 2. Tournaments

 3. Seasons

-Matches are the only competition that can be played by golfers.
+Rounds are the only competitions that can be played by golfers.
 The two other types of competitions are